 - To import workouts to Strava, tap the Import button next to the workouts data and time.
 Strava checkmarks each workout that it successfully imported.

-At this time, there is no way to get Strava to automatically import your Apple Workout app (Health app) activity.
-So it cannot sync in the background.
+When you don’t allow Strava to automatically import your Apple Workout app (Health app) activity, it cannot sync in the background.

 The process requires you to manually import workouts from Apple’s Health app into Strava.
 It does not sync automatically in the background.
 And that’s why it’s important to turn on the notification for new workouts toggle for the Health app in Strava’s settings.